California growers are susceptible to commodity price fluctuations. One option in alleviating

 Knowledge of the risks associated with growing malting barley (due to brewer specifications in protein and environmental challenges such as lodging) will encourage growers to pursue barley cultivation deliberately and thoughtfully, carefully planning the use of fertility and cultural practices (nitrogen rates, planting densities).
 It will also improve their capacity to negotiate fair pricing, specifically if breweries are looking for particular varieties of barley that may be low-yielding, prone to disease, or prone to lodging.

-Upcoming work with breweries will 1) Illustrate how barley variety can make a difference in the flavor of beer (if it does, it shows that location matters because different varieties perform differently depending on where they are grown, this makes the case for variety selection and breeding of locally-viable varieties; if it does not, it reduces the risk to growers that would be associated with pursuing varieties that don’t work particularly well in their conditions).
+Completed work with breweries helped: 1) Illustrate how barley variety can make a difference in the flavor of beer (if it does, it shows that location matters because different varieties perform differently depending on where they are grown, this makes the case for variety selection and breeding of locally-viable varieties; if it does not, it reduces the risk to growers that would be associated with pursuing varieties that don’t work particularly well in their conditions).
 2) Raise public awareness of the fact that barley can be grown locally and generate discussion within the ‘beer-geek’ community about barley’s role in beer.
 This may help encourage investors to open malt houses in California, or it may encourage malt houses outside of California to seek out barley growers within California.
 Either way, this would augment demand for barley from local growers, and because ‘locally sourced’ as a trend does not exclude anyone (people drink beer in Oregon as well, for example), this can encourage geographically larger impacts for growers in other states/ regions.

 Following a grower/ industry meeting, a small grower from Woodland was able to secure a contract with a local malting company, helping him to keep small scale operations viable rather than leasing ground to his neighbors.
 The malting company has more confidence investing in this grower because of the discussions that took place during the field day and the mutual understanding they have regarding the risks and advantages of growing barley in the area.
 The relationship allows the farmer to pursue his passion and provides a carefully-monitored high-quality product to the malting company, not to mention a good story.